emc-mongoose/mongoose/doc/interfaces/api/monitoring/README.md

 ### Configuring port
 To configure the port for the server, the parameter `--run-port` is used.
 By default `--run-port=9999`.
 ### Output format
-Information about new metric start with
+Information about new metric starts with
 `````
 # HELP <metric name>
 # TYPE <metric name> gauge